Microchip secures 40nm manufacturing capacity at JASM

 US-based chip design firm Microchip Technology has expanded its partnership with TSMC with a new deal to run specialized 40-nm manufacturing at TSMC's subsidiary in Japan.

-Arizona-based Microchip specialises in embedded control solutions, and has around 125,000 customers across the industrial, automotive, consumer, aerospace and defence, communications and computing markets.
+Arizona-headquartered Microchip specialises on embedded control solutions, and has around 125,000 customers across the industrial, automotive, consumer, aerospace and defence, communications and computing markets.

 “Microchip’s reputation for providing responsible and reliable supply management is enhanced with this new TSMC manufacturing path,” said Michael Finley, Microchip's SVP of Worldwide Manufacturing and Technology.
 “Customers can have confidence when designing our products into their applications and platforms, with the support of resilient and robust manufacturing capabilities.”